zippoobbiz/zippoobbiz.github.io/source/_posts/BigQuery.md

 Is could SQL and Spanner respond quicker than BigQuery? what’s tail latency? tail skew? use having clause to avoid tail skew

+### Jobs
+* load
+* extract
+* query
+* copy

+### IAM
+For example, a user who merely has bigquery.dataViewer permissions on a dataset without any other permissions can only list the tables in the dataset and use the get() APIs to read the contents of the tables.
+The user cannot query the data without additional permissions.

+For an example of a user with permissions to run queries, consider the following scenario.
+A user who has bigquery.user permissions in projectA, and bigquery.dataViewer permissions on projectA:dataset1 and projectB:dataset2 can run a query in projectA that uses either or both of these datasets.

+The dataViewer doesn’t have the ability to incur costs